School of Journalism and Mass Communications

 Pre-req: JMC 330 with a minimum grade of C.

-Pre-req: JMC 241 with a minimum grade of C and (JMC 330 with a minimum grade of C or MKT 341 with a minimum grade of C) and (JMC 201 with a minimum grade of C or JMC 221 with a minimum grade of C or JMC 300 with a minimum grade of C or JMC 380 with a minimum grade of C) and (JMC 385 with a minimum grade of C or JMC 415 with a minimum grade of C or JMC 424 with a minimum grade of C) and (JMC 301 with a minimum grade of C or JMC 437 with a minimum grade of C or JMC 438 with a minimum grade of C).
+Pre-req: JMC 241 with a minimum grade of C and (JMC 330 with a minimum grade of C or MKT 340 with a minimum grade of C) and (JMC 300 with a minimum grade of C or JMC 380 with a minimum grade of C) and (JMC 415 with a minimum grade of C or JMC 424 with a minimum grade of C or JMC 437 with a minimum grade of C).

 An examination of the current political, social, economic and legal issues affecting the decision making process in the newsrooms and programming centers of the electronic media.
 (PR: jr standing)

-Students report, shoot, edit, write, produce and anchor MU Report, a student-produced newscast.
-The class makes use of university broadcast facilities and West Virginia Public Television as available.
-PR: JMC 301
+Students report, shoot, edit, write, produce and anchor MU Report, a student-produced newscast, on an advanced level.
+The class makes use of the university's television studio.

 A seminar that explores the portrayals and participation of women and people of color in the mass media.